mdn/content/files/en-us/web/css/text-align/index.md

 - `center`
   - : The inline contents are centered within the line box.
 - `justify`
   - : The inline contents are justified.
-The Text should be spaced to line up its left and right edges to the left and right edges of the line box, except for the last line.
+Spaces out the content to line up its left and right edges to the left and right edges of the line box, except for the last line.
 - `justify-all`
   - : Same as `justify`, but also forces the last line to be justified.
 - `match-parent`